We're Gamification Leaders On Both Sides of the Pond and Across Segments! Read our blog.

 In relation to engagement and motivation, insurance employees struggled with focus and managing their time efficiently.

 Most insurance companies use outdated reporting systems and struggle to get sales reports, especially down to the individual sales rep level.
 Many continue to use manual reporting tools for their everyday data entry, such as spreadsheets.
-Having the ability to immediately see their numbers allows staff and individual agents alike to ensure they are focusing their time on the metrics that lead to revenue growth and success.
+Having the ability to immediately see their numbers in real-time allows staff and individual agents alike to ensure they are focusing their time on the metrics that lead to revenue growth and success.

-Better sales data helps to increase transparency and awareness, so that employees have a clear idea of how they are performing and where they stand in relation to their co-workers.
+Better sales data helps to increase transparency and awareness, so that insurance agents have a clear idea of how they are performing and where they stand in relation to their co-workers.
 When people understand these metrics, they can more easily manage their time efficiently and determine what they should be spending more (or less) time on.

 Sales motivation software is a fitting solution for many pain points in the insurance industry.
 It’s useful for addressing common issues including unmotivated employees, misalignment to KPIs, lack of consistency and poor time management.
 While not everything in this highly regulated industry is under your control, employee motivation and performance is.
 To learn more about how sales motivation software is making an impact in other insurance companies, check out this customer success story from Tryg, one of the leading insurance providers in the Nordics.